 Here are some suggestions to help with this, make sure that anything you use is organic:

-- Astragalus or Shatavari – used for thousands of years in Traditional Chinese Medicine, is one of the main immune supporting botanicals that supports the gut and scavenges free radicals from the body.
+- Astragalus and Shatavari – both have been used for thousands of years in Traditional Chinese Medicine, and are some of the main immune supporting botanicals that supports the gut and scavenges free radicals from the body.

 - Holy or Tulsi Basil – is a member of the mint family and has been used in India for over 3,000 years.
 It is anti-inflammatory, anti-fungal and anti-bacterial.
 This is easy to grow in your garden and to use as a tea.